Preparing the database¶

 ** The number of signs depends on the text-encoding and may differ from the number of Bytes.
 E.g. Using text-encoding ISO-8859-1 one Byte contains exactly one character whereas in UTF-8 one character is saved in up to 3 Bytes (Multibyte Encoding).

 There are many relations between the objects in our Domain that have to be persisted in the database for being able to resolve them at a later time.
 It depends on the type of relationship how they can be persisted and Extbase distinguishes between several types as already defined in Chapter 5 “Implement Relationships between Domain Objects”.
-In memorial to Chapter 5, following a short summary of the types:
+As a reference to Chapter 5, find here a short summary of the types of relationships:

 1:1-Relationship: An offer has exactly one range of time when it is valid (dateRange).